PJR-010 Use Permit Application Requirements

 The following materials are required for submission of all use permit applications.
 Due to the large volume of applications, incomplete applications may not be accepted.
 All application materials must be submitted in electronic format (scanned copies or PDF files) in addition to the paper copies.
 A complete application must include all of the following:

 - Applications.
-Planning application form PJR-001 (PDF) signed by all property owners.
+PJR-001 Planning application form (PDF) signed by all property owners.
 If the owner or applicant is a corporation, documents identifying the officers of the corporation must also be submitted.
 An original signed paper copy and scanned copy in electronic format is required.

 - Supplemental Application.
 Many types of permits require additional supplemental application information for the type of application (PJR-126).